SeqWare/seqware/seqware-pipeline/README.md

 The VM currently has the following SeqWare dependencies installed (from lowest to highest-level):

 * [SGE](http://www.oracle.com/us/products/tools/oracle-grid-engine-075549.html Sun Grid Engine) version 6.2.x (note, this is now Oracle Grid Engine but we'll use the existing gridengine RPM packages): this is the cluster scheduler that actually schedules jobs out to real nodes, managing memory and CPUs available.
 The VM has only one "slot" available.
-* [The Globus Toolkit](http://www.globus.org/toolkit/) version 5.2.x: provides user authentication, transport protocol for sending jobs to a cluster in a scehduler (GRAM5), and a transfer protocol for sending data around (GridFTP)
+* [The Globus Toolkit](http://www.globus.org/toolkit/) version 5.2.x: provides user authentication, transport protocol for sending jobs to a cluster in a scheduler (GRAM5), and a transfer protocol for sending data around (GridFTP)
 ** GRAM5
 ** GridFTP
 * [Condor](http://www.cs.wisc.edu/condor/) version 7.6.x: this provides a virtual cluster that jobs can be submitted to and parsed out to one or more real clusters.
 It is the component that interprets the job dependencies and submits jobs in the correct order to the real cluster.
 * [Pegasus WMS](http://pegasus.isi.edu/wms/) version 3.0.x: this project provides a workflow language and various convenience configuration files that simplifies the use of the other tools in the stack.
 It is the only software project in the stack that SeqWare is "aware" of and directly depends on.

-The VM currently has the following SeqWare subprojects installed:
+The VM currently has the following SeqWare sub-projects installed:

 * [SeqWare Portal](/docs/5-portal/)
 * [SeqWare Pipeline](/docs/6-pipeline/)